Sounders wait out weather delay only to give up two own goals to FC Dallas

 The Sounders tried to overcome their mistakes in the second half.
 Forward Raul Ruidiaz scored off an assist from Will Bruin in the 65th minute.
 It’s Ruidiaz’s sixth goal of the season.

-The Sounders (7-3-5) couldn’t find the equalizer, even when substituting creative players such as Handwalla Bwana and Joevin Jones.
+Seattle (7-3-5) couldn’t find the equalizer, even when substituting creative players such as Handwalla Bwana and Joevin Jones.
 The latter joined the Sounders on Wednesday after playing in Germany.

+“The chances that they got were because of our sloppiness, our mishandling of the ball” said Sounders midfielder Cristian Roldan via audio provided by MLS.
+Seattle limited Dallas to one shot on target and possessed the ball 52.3 percent of the game.

+“The second half was a lot better, and you take that as a positive,” Roldan continued.
+“But overall, it’s disappointing we didn’t get the result.”

 Saturday was the second Sounders match this season impacted by weather.
-An April game in Colorado was rescheduled due to a blizzard.
+An April game in Colorado was rescheduled because of a blizzard.
 They will play the Colorado Rapids in September.

 Regardless of conditions, the Sounders were going to face a challenge against Dallas (6-6-3).

-They played without center midfielder Nico Lodeiro, who served a one-game suspension due to yellow-card accumulation.
-He was shown his fifth in a loss at Kansas City last week.
+The Sounders played without center midfielder Nico Lodeiro, who served a one-game suspension because of a yellow-card accumulation.
+He was shown his fifth in the loss to Kansas City.

 The Sounders were also without wingers Victor Rodriguez and Jordan Morris, who each are dealing with hamstring injuries.
-Rodriguez missed his fourth straight start while Morris missed his third.
+Rodriguez missed his fourth consecutive start while Morris missed his third.

 Sounders midfielder Gustav Svensson returned after missing the past six matches with a hamstring injury.
-He played the middle alongside Jordy Delem as Cristian Roldan was moved up to replace Lodeiro.
+He played the middle alongside Jordy Delem as Roldan was moved up to replace Lodeiro.

+“I’m disappointed that I didn’t get as many touches as I wanted to in the attacking half (of the field) when I was playing as an attacking mid in the first half,” Roldan said via audio provided by MLS.
+“In the second half, I was able to step it up and play a little bit more of my natural position and press guys from behind.
+I felt like I helped the team a little bit more in that position. … Wish I could’ve done more.”

-A match at Montreal on Wednesday is the Sounders’ final before an approximate two-week break for international play.
-The Sounders are expected to have 12 players called up for various competitions.
+A match at Montreal on Wednesday is the Sounders’ final before a two-week break for international play.
+The Sounders are expected to have 12 players called up for various competitions and miss the MLS game.

+“The second goal killed us,” Schmetzer said.
+“It was a bad goal to take.
+It gave them momentum going into the half and you can’t dig yourself a hole 2-0 all the time and expect to win — especially on the road.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.